Schwerin: Boroughs

-The urban area of Schwerin is subdivided into 17 local districts, each with a local council.
-The districts consist of one or more boroughs.
-The local councilors have between 5 and 15 members depending on the number of inhabitants.
-They are determined by the city council for the duration of the election period of the city council after each municipal election.
-The local councilors are to hear important matters concerning the district and have a right of initiative.
-However, the final decisions are made by the city council of the city as a whole.
+According to the 2024 version of the Schwerin city constitution, it is subdivided into 17 boroughs that each have a local borough council (Ortsteilvertretung).
+These councils have between 5 and 15 members depending on the number of inhabitants whom are picked by the city council for the duration of the municipal electoral period.
+The local councilors elect a borough mayor (Ortsbeiratsvorsitzender) and are to hear important matters concerning the district and have a right of initiative; final decision however rests with the city council.
+These 17 city boroughs are largely contiguous with the 26 city districts or quarters, several smaller districts are however grouped together in the same borough.

-The 17 districts and 26 boroughs: